2016 Samoan general election

 General elections were held in Samoa on 4 March 2016 to determine the composition of the 16th Parliament.
-Two parties contested the election, the ruling Human Rights Protection Party (HRPP), led by prime minister Tuilaʻepa Saʻilele Malielegaoi which had governed since 1982 and the Tautua Samoa Party, led by opposition leader Palusalue Faʻapo II.
+Two parties contested the election, the ruling Human Rights Protection Party (HRPP), led by Prime Minister Tuilaʻepa Saʻilele Malielegaoi, which had been in government for most of the time since 1982 and the Tautua Samoa Party (TSP), led by Opposition Leader Palusalue Faʻapo II.

 The election was held following the passage of electoral reforms, including the implementation of a parliamentary women's quota that requires the legislature to have at least five female members.
 Parliament also introduced electoral boundary changes in 2015, which saw the abolition of the six double-member constituencies and the individual voters' seats, the constituents of the latter included voters with partial or no Samoan ancestry and individuals not connected to a traditional village.

 The HRPP won a landslide re-election, securing 35 seats; although several cabinet ministers lost their seats.
 The TSP suffered a significant loss and retained only two seats, down from 13 in the 2011 election, and the party's leader was among those unseated.
 Only four female candidates were successful, resulting in the appointment of an additional female member to fulfil the women's quota, which increased parliament's seat count to 50.
 Following the election, 12 independents joined the HRPP, which increased the party's seats to 47 and preserved the ruling party's dominance over Samoan politics.
 The TSP was joined by one independent, increasing the party's seat share to three.
 Because the TSP failed to win at least eight seats, it lost recognition as a parliamentary party, which left Samoa without an official opposition.

 Background

-During the previous election held in 2011, the HRPP, which had governed since 1982 and had also dominated Samoa politics since then, won re-election, securing 29 seats.
-The newly founded opposition Tautua Samoa Party secured 13 seats, and independents won the remaining seven.
+The HRPP had dominated Samoan politics from when it first came into power in 1982 and had governed the country for most of the time since then.
+The party's leader, Tuila‘epa Sa‘ilele Malielegaoi, had been prime minister since 1998.
+During the 2011 general election, the HRPP won re-election, securing 29 seats.
+The newly founded opposition TSP secured 13 seats, and independents won the remaining seven.
 Following that election, all independents joined the HRPP, while several individuals lost their seats due to electoral petitions.
-One of these MPs was Tautua Samoa leader Va'ai Papu Vailupe; he was subsequently replaced as leader by deputy leader Palusalue Fa'apo II.
+One of these MPs was TSP leader Vaʻai Papu Vailupe; he was subsequently replaced as leader by Deputy Leader Palusalue Faʻapo II.